Total Program Credits: 85

 Curriculum

 Our innovative curriculum provides students the opportunity to develop clinical practice skills in one of the most prominent healthcare systems in the country.
-The coursework below is listed by year and semester; students who entered the program as of fall 2023 can review the Plan of Study for the Class of 2023, 2024, and 2025.
-Students who entered as of fall 2023 should review the Plan of Study for the Class of 2026.
+The coursework below is listed by year and semester; Students who entered as of fall 2023 should review the Plan of Study for the Class of 2026.
+Students who entered as of fall 2025 should review the Plan of Study for the Class of 2028.

 Plans of Study